shrugs/stickers/README.md

 - [ ] include a totalSupply per tokenId
   - `totalSupplyOf` hook on printers?
   - [ ] could use the read only delegate idea to optionally get a maxSupply from impl contract allowing for 1/1 specifications
-- [ ] storefront contract
-  - [x] hook-based logic for implementers
-  - [x] CREATE2-style deterministic token ids? allows for counterfactual listings
 - [ ] replace ERC165Checker with something more gas efficient?

-can we encode information into the tokenId?
-256 bits = 32 bytes, addresses are 20 bytes so we have 12 left over.
-1 for the tier, (really only 3 bits needed), then some space for the salt?

-the space allotted to an id is basically the max length of a pack?
-24 bits = 16,777,216 which is more than enough

-so with this model tiers are managed by the protocol. one registers salt+printer (impl) with the protocol. ids are counterfactual — the protocol doesn't care, it just mints them

-printers, when asked for uri, will parse out the id and return metadata renderers will parse out tier to show status effects

-why is salt here? salt is here because we may want to use the same printer for multiple packs

-artists deploy printer contracts to configure the style/logic of their stickers

-if we pack printer addresses into the token id we don't need the registry though, right? yeah users just say "mint me these ids" and the storefront goes "ok"

-so

-could i have stickers be their own contracts? need to enforce minting rights, basically the invariant i want to enforce is that for every sticker minted, FEE frxETH ends up in a vault and staked so we want contracts to opt-in to say "i am a sticker" but also we need to enforce that invariant this feels stressful because we can't trust external code to do expected things. seems easier to use the hook. how does uniswap ensure that it's working with erc20s that do what it expects?